writetome51/open-array-item-getter/README.md

     // returns numItems from end of this.data

 between(numItemsToIgnoreAtEachEnd): any[]
-    // returns middle of this.data, between numItemsToIgnoreAtEachEnd
+    // Returns everything between `numItemsToIgnoreAtEachEnd` in this.data

-adjacentAt(startingIndex, numItems): any[]
+adjacentAt(startingIndex, howMany): any[]
-    // Beginning at startingIndex, returns adjacent numItems.
+    // Beginning at `startingIndex`, returns `howMany` adjacent items from this.data.
     // startingIndex can be negative or positive.
 ```
 NOTICE: For all the methods below, any parameter called `value` cannot be an object.